Battle of the Bulge (1965 film): Production

 Screenwriter Bernard Gordon claims to have rewritten John Melson's original screenplay.
-Some of the original choices for director were the experienced and successful Richard Fleischer, who turned it down, and Edward Dmytryk, with whom Jack L. Warner of Warner Bros. refused to work.
+Some of the original choices for director were the experienced and successful Richard Fleischer, who turned it down, and Edward Dmytryk, with whom Jack L. Warner of Warner Bros.
+Pictures refused to work.
 Ultimately, the job went to Ken Annakin who had made The Longest Day.
 Annakin wrote, "It seemed quite a good narrative account of the German surprise onslaught against the American forces in the Ardennes and how the allied advance was nearly turned at this point, but the dialogue was not remarkable, the character relationships nothing special — it seemed to me just another war picture."
 However, he decided to take the job on the advice of his colleagues who said it would be a big hit.

 A technical adviser on the film was Maj.
 Gen. Meinrad von Lauchert, who as a colonel commanded the German tank division that made the most headway in the actual battle.

 For an economical price and with no restrictions, the Spanish army provided an estimated 500 fully-equipped soldiers and 75 tanks and vehicles, some of which were World War II vintage.

 A contentious matter in 1964-65 was another "Bulge" film—never completed—slated by Columbia Pictures, to have been called The 16th of December: The Battle of the Bulge and co-produced by Tony Lazzarino.
 The Columbia effort had the cooperation of the Pentagon, which offered to Lazzarino "an unpublished battle history running to thousands of pages," and Eisenhower's assistance as well.
 The film would have been shot largely in upper New York State at the Army's Fort Drum, which would have offered authentic winter weather conditions.
 The proposed Columbia film had the cooperation of many officers who were part of the battle, including Germany's General Hasso von Manteuffel, commander of the Fifth Panzer Army, and U.S. General Robert W. Hasbrouck, who had led the Seventh Armored Division).

 As late as December 1965—the month the Warner film was released—there were still plans to make the Columbia film.
 Casting announcements included Van Heflin as Eisenhower, John Wayne as General Patton, David Niven as General Montgomery, and Laurence Olivier as Adolf Hitler.
 Columbia issued a 1964 injunction against Warner for registering its Battle of the Bulge title with the MPAA; to get Columbia to drop it, Warners agreed not to mention actual names such as Eisenhower, Montgomery, Bradley, Patton, Anthony MacAuliffe (the U.S. general who issued the dumbfounding "Nuts!" response to the German request for surrender) and 10 others "whose stories have been contributed to the Morgan-Lazzarino version".
 Early in 1964, the press had announced a $1 million award to Columbia from the Warner production, also forbidden from "seeking support from agencies and individuals with whom Columbia Pictures and Gotham Rhodes had already made agreements".